avishaan/quippics/docs/challengesRoute.md

 #####_Status: Not Developed, Not Tested
 POST '/v2/challenges'

-if privacy is public then followers will constantly be added as they follow no need to invite people manually if privacy is private then only those in the invites array will be invited
+if privacy is followers then followers will constantly be added as they follow no need to invite people manually if privacy is private then only those in the invites array will be invited